StringCursor Module

 string-target-disablebooleanfalseOpt the element out of cursor interactions even when flagged with string="cursor"Use on wrappers that should not respond despite inheriting the attribute

-string-target-style-disablebooleanfalseSkip writing --x/--y CSS variablesIdeal when you consume only the emitted events
+string-target-style-disablebooleanfalseSkip writing --x/--y CSS variables to this elementIdeal when you consume only the emitted events

-string-cursor-classstring""Class added to the global [string-cursor] element while the target is hoveredUseful for theme-aware pointer styling
+string-cursor-classstring""Class added to the cursor portal element(s) while the target is hoveredUseful for theme-aware pointer styling on the custom cursor

 string-alignmentenum (start/center/end)centerHow the module normalizes pointer position across the elementcenter yields -1…1, start/end map to 0…1 ranges